PostHog/posthog.com/contents/tutorials/funnels.md

 - leading to step
 - between previous step and this step
 - after step
-- after dropoff
+- after drop off
-- before dropoff
+- before drop off

 Selecting any option will instantly create a new User Path insight showing the paths users took.

 This is useful for getting a complete picture of the "real funnel" created by user interactions, rather than the imagined "perfect funnel" engineers and designers have in their head.
 Spoiler: the "real funnel" and the "perfect funnel" are rarely the same!

-The "Show user paths after dropoff" option is especially useful for understanding what people do when they drop out of your desired funnel.
+Any of these options can be useful in understanding what people do when they drop out of your desired funnel.
 Are they getting distracted by some other option, are you asking for too much information, or is the next step just not clear enough?

 Where users choose to go next can reveal a great deal about issues impacting conversion.